 The non-local version of the NJL model has been used to describe QCD matter under strong magnetic field.
 In contrast to the standard NJL model (where one needs to use multiple fitted parameters~\cite{Farias:2014eca,Ferreira:2014kpa}), it naturally leads to the effect of IMC~\cite{Pagura:2016pwr} without using a four Fermi interaction that explicitly depends on $eB$.
-To keep note of the chronology of the actual development it should be mentioned here that the first attempt of incorporation of magnetic field in non-local NJL model showed MC at all temperatures~\cite{Kashiwa:2011js}.
-There the magnetic field was introduced just like what is usually done in local NJL model.
-On the other hand in Ref.~\cite{Pagura:2016pwr} the analysis was performed following a more rigorous procedure based on the Ritus eigenfuncion method~\cite{Ritus:1978cj} with the inclusion of a non-local quark model with separable interactions including a coupling to a uniform magnetic field.
-Our choice of working with this model particularly stems from this important fact that it naturally shows the IMC effect near crossover in agreement with lattice results.
+To keep note of the chronology of the actual development, it should be mentioned here that the first attempt of incorporation of a magnetic field in non-local NJL model showed MC at all temperatures~\cite{Kashiwa:2011js}.
+There the magnetic field was introduced just like what is usually done in the local NJL model.
+On the other hand in Ref.~\cite{Pagura:2016pwr} the analysis was performed following a more rigorous procedure based on the Ritus eigenfunction method~\cite{Ritus:1978cj} with the inclusion of a non-local quark model with separable interactions including a coupling to a uniform magnetic field.
+Our choice of working with this model particularly stems from this important fact that it naturally shows the IMC effect near crossover, in agreement with lattice results.

-Here we build upon the work of Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr} and study the two flavour non-local NJL model in presence of magnetic field to explore the chiral phase transition.
-In this paper we will focus on the Gaussian form factor, which is one of the two considered by Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr}.
+Here we build upon the work of Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr} and study the two flavour non-local NJL model in presence of a magnetic field to explore the chiral phase transition.
+In this paper, we will focus on the Gaussian form factor, which is one of the two considered by Refs.~\cite{GomezDumm:2006vz,Pagura:2016pwr}.

 The first addition to Ref.~\cite{GomezDumm:2006vz,Pagura:2016pwr} is that we add to the non-local form of the standard four Fermi NJL interaction, the 't Hooft determinant term with an arbitrary coupling constant.
-The usual NJL interaction has the well known form
+The usual NJL interaction has the well-known form